liyin2015/liyin2015.github.io/about.md

 title: "About"
 permalink: /about/
 ---

-whiteglass is a minimal, responsive Jekyll theme for hackers.

 ### Welcome to Li Yin's personal website.
 I know it is not well organized yet.
 Working on it...
 ## Introduction